Should Medical Device Licensing Rules Be Simplified?

 What Could Change

 Foreign distributors selling through Canadian importers would no longer need their own license.
 All license holders would have to report their suppliers annually.
-Companies would face clearer requirements for documenting safety procedures—something inspectors found lacking during audits.
+Companies would face clearer requirements to document their safety procedures—something inspectors found lacking.
+The government estimates $1.8 million in costs but $2.3 million in savings for foreign distributors over 10 years.

 Key Issues